 As a teacher dedicated to passing on the musical traditions handed down to him, Preston's pre-college private students have been winning competition first prizes from international through regional levels since 1980.
 A leader in the Rochester, New York music community, Mr. Preston balances his private teaching with collegiate piano instruction through Nazareth College where he has been on faculty since 1991.

 Brian Preston has served on faculty of the Chautauqua Summer Piano Institute (2012, 2015).
 There he has given masterclasses, as well as at Ithaca College, SUNY Potsdam, SUNY Binghamton, the University of Connecticut at Storres, the Interlochen Academy and frequently for teachers’ organizations in Syracuse and Buffalo.
 Along with his teaching and performing career, Brian Preston serves as Artistic Director of the Thousand Islands International Piano Competition in Cape Vincent, New York.
-He is also serving as New York State President of the National Federation of Music Clubs and is dedicated to serving his local music community through the Greater Rochester MTNA and the Rochester Piano Teachers Guild.
+He is dedicated to serving his local music community through the Greater Rochester MTNA and the Rochester Piano Teachers Guild.